Leviiiz18/PROJ--SMARTCHASERAI/README.md

 - Unity is **not** used for training, only for visualization
 - Training happens entirely in Python using NEAT-Python
-- The `.pkl` files contain serialized neural networks
+- The `best_genome.pkl` file contains the serialized neural network
 - This project is designed for **educational purposes**

 ---